 1. Gupta N, Lee HS, Ryu JH, et al. The NHLBI LAM Registry: Prognostic Physiologic and Radiologic Biomarkers Emerge From a 15-Year Prospective Longitudinal Analysis.
 Chest 2019;155(2):288-296. doi:10.1016/j.chest.2018.06.016

 Lymphangioleiomyomatosis (LAM) can mimic interstitial lung disease but is actually a rare, slowly progressive growth of smooth muscle cells in various organs.

 Consider the diagnosis in young women with unexplained dyspnea plus interstitial changes with normal or increased lung volumes on chest x-ray, spontaneous pneumothorax, or chylous effusion.

-Do HRCT and, if results are inconclusive, biopsy.
+Do high-resolution CT and VEGF-D testing; if results are inconclusive, biopsy.

-Consider sirolimus treatment for LAM with progressively decreasing pulmonary function.
+Consider sirolimus treatment for LAM with abnormal or progressively decreasing pulmonary function.